Home > Mac Data Recovery Tips

 Why the USB flash drive is not mounting on Mac?

 What makes the hard drive not working problems like USB flash drive unmounted on Mac can be various.
-This is because that this external drive is connected to the Mac computer through USB cable, USB port and many other components.
+This is because an external drive is connected to the Mac computer through a USB cable, USB port, and many other components.
 The possible reasons for this issue include:

-• Faulty connections like broken cable and wobbly USB port
+• Faulty connections like broken cables and wobbly USB port

 • File system errors, volume header corruptions, etc. in the USB flash drive